 A generalized or hypothetical (ancestral) pattern may be postulated as consisting of four megaspores in linear arrangement.
 Any one of these megaspores has equal potential for maturing into a megagametophyte.
-Depending on the number of megaspore nuclei taking part in the development, the megagametophytes of angiosperms has been classified into three main types: monosporic, bisporic and tetrasporic (Maheshwari, 1950; Johri, 1963).
+Depending on the number of megaspore nuclei taking part in the development, the megagametophytes of angiosperms has been classified into three main types: monosporic, bisporic and tetrasporic (Maheshwari, 1950 and Johri, 1963).
 In the first only one of the four megaspores, in the second two megaspore nuclei, and in the third all the four megaspore nuclei take part in the development of the megagametophyte.

 Rembert (1969) stated that "In no case is more than one megaspore known to function in this family-Papilionaceae".
-However, findings of Jonsson (1879-80) and Guignard (1881) make it very clear that Rembert's (1967a - Ph.D.
-Thesis, 67b, 69, 71) knowledge in the field is inadequate.
-Bisporic development in Laburnum anagyroides (Rembert, 1966), in Wisteria sinensis (Rembert, 1967b) as well as in Pueraria lobata (Rembert, 1969) was also noted by Rembert (1966, 67b, 69) under such condition his this statement is contradicting.
-Present work as well as the past extensive work of the author (1973a, c, 74b, 75a, c, d, g, h, i, j, k, n, 97, 2000, 06) made it very clear that the statement of Rembert (1969) is misleading.
+However, findings of Jonsson (1879-1880) and Guignard (1881) make it very clear that Rembert's (1967a, b, 69, 71) knowledge in the field is inadequate.
+Bisporic development in Laburnum anagyroides

+Correspondence to: S.A.
+SALGARE, Salgare Research Foundation Pvt.
+Ltd., KARJAT (M.S.)
+INDIA (Rembert, 1966), in Wisteria sinensis (Rembert, 1967b) as well as in Pueraria lobata (Rembert, 1969) was also noted by Rembert (1967a, b, 69, 71) under such condition his this statement is contradicting.
+Present work as well as the past extensive work of the author (1973b, 74a, b, 75a, e, f, n, 97, 2000, 06) made very clear that the statement of Rembert (1969) is misleading.

-Trisporic development of the megagametophyte is recorded for the first time by Salgare (1973a, c, 74b, 75a, c, d, g, h, i, j, k, n, 97, 2000, 06) which has no place in the present classification of the megagametophytes of Angiospems (Maheshwari, 1950; Johri, 1963) which had escaped from the eyes of the embryologists.
-This is a weakness of the classification of the megagametophytes of Angiosperms and needs its revision.
-Trisporic development has no place in the megaspore tetrad patterns formulated by Rembert (1967a - Ph.D.
-Thesis, 67b, 69, 71).
-This proves that his (1967a - Ph.D.
-Thesis, 67b, 69, 71) system is imperfect and needs its revision.
+Trisporic development of the megagametophyte is recorded for the first time by Salgare (1973b, 74a, b, 75a, e, f) which has no place in the present classification of the megagametophytes of Angiospems (Johri, 1963; Maheshwari, 1950) which had escaped from the eyes of the embryologists.
+These are the first and the only reports (Salgare, 1973b, 74a, b, 75a, e, f, n, 97, 2000, 06).
+This is a weakness in the classification of the megagametophytes of Angiosperms and needs its revision.
+Trisporic development has no place in the megaspore tetrad patterns formulated by Rembert Rembert (1966, 67a, b, 69, 71).
+This proves that Rembert's his Rembert's (1966, 67a, b, 69, 71) system is imperfect and needs its revision.